 My third husband told me that my weight was “almost good enough” and then monitored my ice cream consumption.
 He made me feel like burying food container trash in the back yard – something my best friend and I used to do in grade school to hide empties from her parents!
 After we married, that husband became very controlling.
 Suddenly I drove too fast.
 (Hadn’t he ridden with me constantly for the two years prior?)
 The house he had loved was on a street that he found too noisy.
 I could go on but…

 We are all conditioned to think critically of women.
 Perhaps it goes back to women being chattel.
 Like slaves, we had to have good teeth, child bearing hips, etc. etc.

-Once I know people, I think less critically of them.
+Once I know people, I think even less critically of them.
 I see them as people.
-Would that I could view all people that way.
+Would that I could view everyone that way.